Medications to Stop Drinking

 While big advances have been made in treating alcoholism (or alcohol use disorder), many people still don’t know that these options exist, or how they work.

 This resource seeks to remedy that.
 Here you will find detailed information on how medication can be used to treat alcohol addiction, why it can help, and a comparison of some of the most common choices.

-While we don’t advocate for the idea that any one solution works for everyone, it’s likely you’ll find options here that you didn’t think of before—perhaps even one that can help you change your drinking patterns for good.
+While we don’t believe that any one solution works for everyone, it’s likely you’ll find options here that you didn’t think of before; you may even find one that helps you change your drinking patterns for good.